 Women tend to view failed relationships as personal failures.
 They wonder where they went wrong and the ‘what ifs’ and ‘if onlys’ start coursing their mind.
 As a result, their self-esteem takes a hit.
 The rejection from their partners is taken personally and internalized to a large extent.
 In fact, a study from the Psychological Bulletin reports that women experience shame, guilt, and embarrassment strongly.
 Let’s understand this better with an example.

-Amanda’s boyfriend of four years sat her down and uttered the 4 nightmarish words, “We need to talk.”
+Amanda’s boyfriend of four years sat her down and uttered the four nightmarish words, “We need to talk.”
 He said a lot of things in his breakup speech, the main thing being their different personalities.
 A month later (when the no-contact rule was already in place), Amanda wondered if her ‘different personality’ was code for ‘bizarre habits’.
-She fell down the rabbit hole of criticizing herself and began directing negative commentary inwards.
+She fell down the rabbit hole of criticizing herself and began directing negative commentary inward.

 2. Grief and sorrow are the female response to no-contact

-There’s a widely held belief that women are the more emotional sex.
+There’s a widely held belief that women are the more emotional gender.
 Studies seem to back this claim in one way or another.
 A study undertaken by Fischer and Manstead revealed that women experienced powerless emotions more intensely and cried more frequently than men.
 Another study stated that women have higher emotional expressivity, especially when it comes to negative emotions.

 Simply put, the female mind during no-contact rule is more likely to struggle with negative feelings.
 Your ex will be a mess for a while.
 Crying, grieving, feeling anxious, and even entering a depressive phase.
 It can be overwhelming for her to come to terms with the idea of leaving behind a shared life with you.
+Out of all six, this would be the most agonizing stage for a woman to endure.
+We can’t give you enough signs she misses you during no-contact because that one feeling is constant (in all likelihood) throughout the course of cutting off each other from your lives.

 Shazia explains, “A relationship causes many upheavals in a woman’s life.
 The present is already harsh, the past is now colored with the breakup, while future plans lay dismantled.
 This realization can bring about immense grief, which is why her support system should be watchful of the symptoms of depression.
 The emotional impact of the breakup can be devastating.”